-Note that if your PAGER environment variable is set to 'less' and you have set the 'verbose' ASAP environment variable to True (the default), then the screen version of the summary will page.
+Note that if your PAGER environment variable is set to 'less' and the 'verbose' ASAP environment variable to True (the default), then the screen version of the summary will page.
 You can disable this for sdlist by setting sd.rcParams['verbose']=False before running sdlist.
 Set it back afterward if you want lots of information.